Courses

-I’ve been offering online continuing education courses for yoga and movement teachers since 2012.
-These offerings are all designed to help you be a better teacher to students of any and every stripe.
+These online course offerings are all designed to help you be a better teacher to students of any and every stripe.
+And you’ll earn CEUs.

 Sequence Library